Implantable Collamer Lens (ICL) Surgery

 Suitable Candidates

-ICL surgery may be considered for individuals aged between 21 and 45 who have moderate to high myopia (up to -18.00 dioptres) or astigmatism (up to -6.00 dioptres).
-It is typically an option for those who are not suitable for laser refractive procedures due to thin corneas or other corneal conditions.
-Patients should not have cataracts and must undergo a detailed assessment to determine suitability.
+In Singapore, ICL surgery may be considered for individuals aged between 21 and 45 who have moderate to high myopia (up to -18.00 dioptres) or astigmatism (up to -6.00 dioptres).
+It is typically an option for those who are not suitable for laser refractive procedures due to thin corneas or patients with high prescriptions that are outside of the laser correction range.
+Patients should not have cataracts or any other eye problems that can compromise sight.
+It is recommended to undergo a detailed assessment to determine suitability as it is a more invasive procedure compared to its laser counterparts.

 Benefits